nawarian/The-PHP-Website/source/_jobs_pt_br/1148435608-remoto-backend-developer-at-gnar-llc-us.md

 GNAR is a remote-first company that works mainly to improve heavy logistics industries.
 You can learn more about our work by listening to [Code[ish] podcast](https://www.heroku.com/podcasts/codeish/88-monitoring-productivity-through-iot) or reading about some success stories on [Heroku](https://www.heroku.com/customers/gnar).

-We're looking for a mid-level or senior software engineer to be part of our team developing features and delivering improvements on the backend of the project by proving simple yet performant interfaces and ensuring long term stability and scalability.
+We're looking for a mid-level software engineer to be part of our team developing features and delivering improvements on the backend of the project by proving simple yet performant interfaces and ensuring long term stability and scalability.

 ## Job Description